Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 ## Overview

-This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD.
+This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Microsoft Entra ID.

 ## Scenario

-This sample demonstrates an ASP.NET Core client Web App calling an ASP.NET Core Web API that is secured using Azure AD.
+This sample demonstrates an ASP.NET Core client Web App calling an ASP.NET Core Web API that is secured using Microsoft Entra ID.

-1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) and an [Access Token](https://aka.ms/access-tokens) from **Azure AD**.
+1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) and an [Access Token](https://aka.ms/access-tokens) from **Microsoft Entra ID**.
-1. The **access token** is used as a *bearer* token to authorize the user to call the ASP.NET Core Web API protected by **Azure AD**.
+1. The **access token** is used as a *bearer* token to authorize the user to call the ASP.NET Core Web API protected by **Microsoft Entra ID**.
 1. The service uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to protect the Web api, check permissions and validate tokens.

 ![Scenario Image](./ReadmeFiles/topology.png)